Robust and Secure Blockage-Aware Pinching Antenna-assisted Wireless Communication: Introduction

 Motivated by these identified research gaps and associated practical challenges, this paper aims to develop a robust and secure resource allocation framework for a blockage‑aware PA‑assisted system, where a base station is equipped with multiple waveguides, each carrying multiple PAs, to serve multiple single‑antenna users in the presence of passive multi‑antenna EAs under imperfect CSI.
 In this regard, we construct a three‑dimensional (3D) blockage‑aware channel model that jointly captures waveguide attenuation and free‑space propagation, which explicitly characterizes the geometric conditions for LoS availability.
 We adopt a bounded CSI uncertainty for legitimate users, while deriving a new geometry‑aware uncertainty bound for passive EAs that captures position- and orientation-induced errors inherent to distributed near-field deployments.
-On this basis, we formulate a resource allocation design as an optimization problem that jointly determines the beamforming matrix for both signal and the AN covariance, the PA power-ratio, and the PA positions to maximize the system sum rate subject to secrecy constraints that limit information leakage.
-The resulting design problem is inherently non‑convex, not only because it encounters infinitely many inequalities induced by CSI uncertainty, but also due to strong coupling among signal beamforming, PAs' power-ratio, and its placement variable.
-More challengingly, the PA positions simultaneously influence three PA-dependent functions in the channel model, namely large-scale path loss, phase shift, and blockage-induced channel coefficients.
-This joint dependence indicates that variations in PA placement perturb all three functions, thereby further aggravating the nonconvexity.
-To address these challenges, we develop a block coordinate descent (BCD)-based algorithm to obtain a high-quality suboptimal solution that converges to a stationary point, which alternately addresses two subproblems: (i) updating the beamforming design and PA power coefficient allocations, (ii) updating the PA positions.
-Each subproblem is handled via tractable reformulations adopting the S-procedure and majorization–minimization (MM).
-Specifically, the PA positions jointly impact path loss, blockage-induced channel coefficients, and phase alignment, which are intricately coupled yet operate at different spatial scales: the first two on the order of meters, whereas the third operates over only a few wavelengths.
-Hence, we adopt a two-stage optimization strategy that first determines a coarse placement based on path loss and blockage geometry, and then refines the positions through phase-shift alignment.
-Simulation results verify the tightness of the proposed uncertainty bound for distributed multi‑PA configurations and demonstrate significant gains in system sum rate over conventional fixed‑antenna baselines, especially in a blockage-rich environment.
-They further demonstrate that ignoring blockage can lead to performance degradation and even infeasible secrecy constraints, whereas adaptive PA position establishes a strong LoS for legitimate users while suppressing LoS to EAs, thereby reducing the required AN power to satisfy secrecy targets.
+Specifically, the main contributions of this paper are summarized as follows: \begin{enumerate} \item We formulate a robust joint design as an optimization problem to maximize the system sum rate subject to stringent secrecy constraints that limit information leakage.
+The proposed framework jointly optimizes the transmit signal beamforming matrix, the artificial noise (AN) covariance, the PA power-ratio allocation, and the continuous PA positions, while proactively accounting for the deleterious effects of imperfect CSI. \item The formulated problem is inherently non-convex and mathematically intractable, exacerbated by infinitely many inequality constraints induced by CSI uncertainty and the intricate coupling among the optimization variables.
+To address this, we develop a computationally efficient block coordinate descent (BCD)-based algorithm.
+By leveraging the S-procedure and majorization–minimization (MM) techniques, the proposed algorithm circumvents the intractable constraints and alternately optimizes the system variables, thereby guaranteeing convergence to a high-quality stationary solution. \item We reveal that the continuous PA placement simultaneously dictates three PA-dependent channel functions operating at vastly different spatial scales: large-scale path loss and blockage-induced attenuation (on the order of meters), and phase shifts (on the order of a few wavelengths).
+To address this challenging nonconvexity arising from the strong coupling among these effects, we devise a tailored two-stage optimization strategy that first establishes a coarse PA placement based on macroscopic blockage geometry and path loss, followed by a fine-grained position refinement to achieve accurate phase alignment. \item Simulation results verify the tightness of the proposed uncertainty bound for distributed multi‑PA configurations and demonstrate significant gains in system sum rate over conventional fixed‑antenna baselines, especially in a blockage-rich environment.
+They further demonstrate that ignoring blockage can lead to performance degradation and even infeasible secrecy constraints, whereas adaptive PA positioning establishes strong LoS links for legitimate users while suppressing eavesdropping channels, thereby reducing the required AN power to satisfy secrecy targets. \end{enumerate}